 Oral cancer is on the rise in the US and around the world.
 Regular screenings aid in early detection, which improves outcomes after diagnosis.
 Your dentist in Minot will perform an annual screening during your routine checkup and cleaning.
 During the exam, we will look for bumps, lumps, and other irregularities that may indicate the presence of pre-cancer or cancer.
 If a suspicious area is located, we will work with you to make sure you receive the prompt attention you need.

-It’s impossible to plan for a dental emergency — but when one happens to you, feel comforted knowing that Dr. Alex Ness, Dr. Stephanie Ness, and Dr. Murray Greer provide emergency care for patients in Minot, ND.
+It’s impossible to plan for a dental emergency — but when one happens to you, feel comforted knowing that Dr. Alex Ness and Dr. Stephanie Ness provide emergency care for patients in Minot, ND.
 Call us right away after a knocked out or dislodged tooth, toothache, or anything else that is causing you or a loved one pain.
 However, you should head straight to the emergency room if you are bleeding profusely or have broken a bone.

 Gum disease affects the majority of adults, and its effects are damaging to oral and overall health, as your mouth is the gateway to the rest of your body.
 With regular visits to the dentist, we can catch the condition in its beginning stages.
 In the beginning stages, improved dental hygiene and increased visits to the dentist are enough to heal the gums.
 As the disease progresses, nonsurgical scaling and root planing kills bacteria and prevents reinfection.